GETTING READY FOR THE NEXT LEVEL.

 How much does dual enrollment cost?

-Currently Maricopa County Community College District charges $86 per credit and Rio Salado College charges a $15 registration fee.
-Textbooks vary in costs and will be required in some cases.
-All costs are paid directly to the Community College.
+- Currently Maricopa County Community College District charges $85 per credit and Rio Salado College charges a $15 registration fee.
+Costs for textbooks are covered by Heritage Academy.
+All costs for DE tuition & registration are paid directly to the Community College.